 How do I unsubscribe from emails from The Maple?

 Note that this does not cancel your paid subscription if you have one.
-It unsubscribes you from our email list so you stop receiving the email newsletter.

 How do I switch my account to a new email address?